telerik/justmock-docs/basic-usage/recursive-mocking.md

 ## Nested Property Calls

-The following example shows how to assert nested property get calls.
+The following example shows how to arrange the getter of a nested property.

   #### __[C#]__